Executive Council Officers

 “I was writing a series when, out of the blue, I was called by Richard Carpenter, a writer I respected but had never met.
 Kip (as he quickly became) asked if I would join him and other writers in the Guild?
 As we talked I realised that even though I had an agent, and a good one too, I still owed a large part of the professional fees, conditions and terms I enjoyed to the Guild.
 I liked the thought of the pension and perks, joined and was proud to receive my membership card.

 “I poodled along happily for years when I got a call from another writer, the legendary Rosemary Anne Sisson.
 She asked if I would stand for the Guild’s Executive Council (really, I’ve got to stop taking calls).
 There were precious few women comedy writers and Romy (as she quickly became) thought I had something to contribute.
-Since then I’ve been Television Chair, Deputy Chair and now Chair.
+Since then I’ve been Television Chair, Deputy Chair, Chair and now Treasurer.
 I’ve seen at close hand how the Guild has helped members with problems and the Guild’s also resolved a few of mine.
 Companies rarely give writers better pay and conditions out of the goodness of their hearts.
 I’d hate to think where we’d all be without the Guild.”